España-class battleship: Early careers

 España was the only member of the class that was completed by the outbreak of World War I in August 1914, though she did not see action because Spain remained neutral for the duration of the war.
 In August 1914, she participated in the opening ceremonies for the Panama Canal.
 Alfonso XIII joined her in August 1915 in the 1st Squadron of the Spanish fleet.
 During the war, the fleet conducted training operations in home waters.
 Alfonso XIII was involved in assisting ships in distress and suppressing civil unrest during and immediately after the war.
 In late 1921, Jaime I was completed.
 Throughout the early 1920s, the three ships served in the Training Squadron.
 España and Alfonso XIII were sent on long-distance cruises to North and South America in 1920 and 1921, respectively.
-During Españas voyage, she was damaged off the coast of Chile and required extensive repairs before she could return home.
+During España's voyage, she was damaged off the coast of Chile and required extensive repairs before she could return home.

 During this period, the Riffians living in Spanish Morocco rebelled against the Spanish colonial government, initiating the Rif War in mid-1921.
 All three España-class battleship saw action during the conflict, primarily providing artillery support to Spanish ground forces engaging the Rif rebels.
 In August 1923, while bombarding Rif positions, España ran aground off Cape Tres Forcas.
 A lengthy salvage operation failed to free the ship, and, in November 1924, severe storms battered the wreck and broke the hull in half, rendering her a complete loss.
 Alfonso XIII served as the flagship of the Spanish fleet during the landing at Alhucemas in 1925.
 Spanish forces were able to defeat the rebels by 1927.

 In 1931, after the overthrow of King Alfonso XIII and the establishment of the Second Spanish Republic, his namesake battleship was renamed España to erase traces of the monarchy.
 Both vessels were immediately decommissioned to reduce costs during the Great Depression, though Jaime I was recommissioned in 1933 to serve as the fleet flagship.
 In the mid-1930s, the Spanish Navy considered modernization programs for the two surviving battleships but none came to fruition, mainly because of the outbreak of the Spanish Civil War in July 1936.
 España was undergoing a limited refit to bring her back into service in anticipation of the modernization when the Spanish coup of July 1936 initiated the conflict.